robota3/Epson-Final-Code/README.md

 ### Task Details

 - **Task 1: Pick and Place**
-  - The robot picks an object from a specified location and places it at a target location.
+  - The robot uses a **gripper** to pick up an object from a designated location and place it at the target location.

 - **Task 2: Stacking**
   - The robot stacks objects in a predetermined order or pattern.

 - **Task 3: Counting and Writing**
   - The robot integrates with a counting mechanism and records the count.
+Press the button as many times as you want, and the robot will write down that number, no matter how large the descriptor is.

 ## Features